Schuemi/c64-go/README.md

 Frodo has two modes: PC mode and SC mode.
 PC mode is much faster, but cannot play as many games as SC mode.
 The ODROID GO is too slow to run the SC mode.
 So not all games will work, but many!
 If a game doesn't work, please look for another version of this game.
 There is hope that another version from another release group will work.

-# Multiplayer
+# Multiplayer (up to 4 Players!)

 Multiplayer is really fun. :)

+For the third and the fourth ports I'm emulating a [4 Player interface](https://www.protovision.games/hardw/4_player.php?language=en).
+All games working with this Interface will also work in the emulation with up to 4 Odroids Go.
+My favorite is Bomb Mania :)

 To use multiplayer you need to have exactly the same BIOS files on both devices and the same game file (*.d64) in the same directory.
 The best way is to simply copy the SD from one device.

-One is the server, the other is the client.
-The server starts a game with "start multiplayer server" in the menu, the other one chooses "multiplayer client".
+One is the server, the others are up to 3 clients.
+The server starts a game with "start multiplayer server" in the menu, the others choos "multiplayer client".
 The server selects a floppy disk.
-Both devices will restart and they run now the same game.
+All devices will restart and they run now the same game.

-The "joystick" of the server runs in port 1, the client has port 2.
+The "joystick" of the server runs in port 1, the first client has port 2, the thrid is the first port of the 4 player interface, and the forth is the second of the 4 player interface.

 In multiplayer mode there are a few limitations:

 - You cannot enter the menu.
 To start another game or not to play in pairs, please turn off the devices.
 - no save games

 Most games working in single player, also work very well in multiplayer.
-I have tested some games, my favorites were : Blood Money, Pitstop II, IK+, Baberian and Bubble Bobble :)
+I have tested some games, my favorites were : Blood Money, Pitstop II, IK+, Baberian, Bubble Bobble and all the 3 and 4 player games on [Protovisions page](https://www.protovision.games/hardw/4_player.php?language=en)

 You can't have two Multiplayer games with 4 devices at the same place yet.
 They're gonna bother each other, because there are no "Multiplayer rooms" yet.